DEVA9N/FlexTimeMonitor/trunk/FlexTimeMonitor/FlexTimeMonitor/doc/Readme.txt

 the time you should have worked.
 This is shown in the status bar.

 You can add notes to your log file (e.g. working at home).
 It is possible to edit the table fields for start and end too.
-But I will discourage you from doing so.
-There is a lot of missing error handling.

 It's important to minimize the program if you want it to be minimized!
 A lot of programms in the history used the close button to minimize.
 This doesn't make